 Now all of the internet knows about it because of this wildly popular blog!

-It was great seeing her again.
 With hope, we’ll be able to do a proper reunion soon–at least much sooner than twenty years from now!

 I was busy with 20+ year flashbacks that I almost forgot about the mouse.
 I was hoping to come home to find the mouse in the trap.
 Instead, it was still roaming free in the bathroom.
 It disappeared into the baseboard heater again, barring me from another gloved pursuit with a broom.